AckerlyXu/heima/articles/virtual-machines/linux/impactful-maintenance.md

 ## Maintenance discovery and notifications

 Maintenance schedule is visible to customers at the level of individual VMs.
-You can use Azure portal preview, API, PowerShell, or CLI to query for the pre-emptive and scheduled maintenance windows.
+You can use Azure Portal, API, PowerShell, or CLI to query for the pre-emptive and scheduled maintenance windows.
 In addition, expect to receive a notification (email) in the case where one (or more) of your VMs are impacted during the process.